Thunderbite/shimmer-legacy/manual/advanced-usage.md

 import { radians } from 'modux'

-import { Element, PIXI } from 'shimmer'
+import { Element } from 'shimmer'
+import * as PIXI from 'pixi.js'

 export class Moon extends Element {
   constructor () {